davidsbond/homad/README.md

 ## Upgrades

-Keeping Nomad & Ubuntu up-to-date is done by leveraging Nomad's period jobs & the [raw_exec](https://www.nomadproject.io/docs/drivers/raw_exec) driver.
+Keeping Nomad & Ubuntu up-to-date is done by leveraging Nomad's periodic jobs & the [raw_exec](https://www.nomadproject.io/docs/drivers/raw_exec) driver.
 On a daily basis [this job](terraform/nomad/jobs/maintenance/ubuntu-upgrade.nomad) is ran which will keep Ubuntu's packages and distribution up-to-date.